 Field-hunting tip

-Look in manganese-rich cherts and silicate rocks country — that is the host setting where grischunite typically forms.
+Look in manganese-rich cherts and silicate rocks country, the host setting where grischunite typically forms.
 If you start seeing braunite, rhodochrosite, quartz in float, you are in the right ground.
 Field specimens usually show a granular aggregates, rarely as small tabular crystals habit, so train your eye for that shape before scanning the outcrop.